Save 30% on online shipping anywhere in Canada and the US!

 What is Quenching?

 Heat treatment is a popular way to alter the mechanical properties of certain metals.
 Being able to change the hardness, toughness, and strength of a metal while keeping its chemical composition intact and virtually unaltered is a great way to tailor a metal to the needs of the environment and the demands of the job in which the metal is being used.
-There are many different ways to heat treat metal, one of the most popular ways is through a method known as quenching.
+There are many different ways to heat treat metal; one of the most popular ways is through a method known as quenching.
+But what is quenching?
+And what is the difference between quenching and tempering?
+Let’s find out more.

 There are a variety of quenching media available that can perform the quenching process.
 Each media has its own unique quenching properties.
 Considerations for the type of media use include quenching speed, quenching media environmental concerns, quenching media replacement, and quenching media cost.
 Here are the main types of quenching media: